National Provincial Bank: Union Bank of London

-Recognising its enlarged scale, the Bank’s name was extended to the National Provincial and Union Bank of England but in 1924 the name was shortened to the National Provincial Bank.
+From 1844 on, the Union Bank was located at Princes Street on Bank Junction, across from the Bank of England.
+On that site the bank erected a prominent new head office building, designed by Philip Charles Hardwick and completed in 1865, remodeled in 1887.
+That building was in turn replaced by the branch building of National Provincial Bank on the same location, designed by Edwin Cooper and completed in 1932.

+Interwar period and later developments

 Further acquisitions followed the 1918 merger, in particular the prestigious London-based Coutts Bank in 1920.
 Significant regional banks included Bradford District Bank (1919), Sheffield Banking Company (1919) and Northamptonshire Union Bank (1920).
 In 1924 the small Guernsey Banking Co. was to be the Bank's last domestic acquisition until 1961 and National Provincial’s progress came from continued branch opening, particularly around the London area.

-National Provincial did have a small overseas operation in the form of a 50 per cent share of Lloyds and National Provincial Foreign Bank in Paris, which it had acquired in 1917 and sold to Lloyds Bank in 1955.
+National Provincial did have a small overseas operation in the form of a 50 per cent share of Lloyds and National Provincial Foreign Bank in Paris, which it had acquired in 1917 and part-sold to Lloyds Bank in 1955.
 However, its more substantive overseas move came in 1924 with the acquisition of Grindlays Bank, a London-based institution with offices in India and specialising in serving the Indian army.
 Grindlays had been affected by the failure of competing banks and sought a larger partner.
 Grindlays was allowed to operate independently and was sold to the London-based National Bank of India in 1948.

 In 1961 National Provincial acquired the Isle of Man Bank but the major acquisition came in 1962 when the District Bank was bought, creating a company with over £1.4 billion in assets and 2,100 branches.
 The District, being the one-time Manchester and Liverpool District Banking Company, gave the National Provincial valuable exposure to the north west.
-It maintained its separate board in Manchester until the merger with Westminster Bank.
+It maintained a separate board in Manchester until the merger with Westminster Bank.